 Since she began writing for 91̽, Dana has interviewed over 1,000 start-ups across a variety of sectors.
 Dana has taken a leading role in the team, championing businesses with a sustainability angle and being the brainchild behind this year’s Sustainability60 competition.
 As a judge, she is looking for start-ups making a genuine impact in the sustainability space.

-For any questions, comments or features, please contact us directly.
+For any questions, comments or features,.

 techround-logo-alt